By the Auld Brig o' Doon

 The hotel ballroom, and its lovely patio dining area overlooking the

-River Doon and its auld brig, provide the perfect place for many a romantic wedding and
+River Doon, provide the perfect setting for many a romantic wedding and

 reception in Alloway.
 We came for dinner.
 The food

 was good and the atmosphere lovely.
-When we left, we took a
+As we left, we purchased a

-bottle of wine, as suggested by our host at
+bottle of wine and, as invited by our host at

-the Doonbrae, to enjoy our own romantic evening on the banks of the
+the Doonbrae, brought it back with us to enjoy our own romantic evening on the banks of the

 We took a few photos,